Lush Life (John Coltrane album)

-Lush Life is an album by jazz musician John Coltrane, released in early 1961 on Prestige Records.
+Lush Life is a studio album by the jazz musician John Coltrane.
+It was released in early 1961 through Prestige Records.
 It was assembled from previously unissued tracks from three recording sessions at Van Gelder Studio in Hackensack, New Jersey in 1957 and 1958.
 As Coltrane's profile increased during the 1960s, some years after the end of his Prestige contract, the label used unissued recordings to create new albums without Coltrane's input or approval.